 - With RGB off: Battery life can often extend to 200 hours or more.

-Look for keyboards that can be used in wired mode while charging, so a low battery never has to interrupt your game.
+Look for keyboards that can be used in wired mode while charging, ensuring a low battery never interrupts your game.

 Hot-Swappability: The Ultimate Customization Feature

-One of the most exciting advancements in the keyboard market is hot-swappability.
-A hot-swappable PCB allows you to change the mechanical switches easily without any soldering.
-This means you can experiment with different switch types to find the perfect feel, or replace a faulty switch in seconds.
-For enthusiasts, this is a must-have feature that provides ultimate control over the keyboard’s feel and longevity.
+Hot-swappability is a significant advancement in the keyboard market.
+A hot-swappable PCB allows easy mechanical switch changes without soldering.
+This enables experimentation with different switch types to find the perfect feel or replacement of a faulty switch in seconds.
+For enthusiasts, this is a must-have feature providing ultimate control over the keyboard’s feel and longevity.

 Frequently Asked Questions (FAQ)